 Wide ranging benefits

-The IaaS contract includes out-of-office hours service desk support, something that the bank didn’t have before.
+The IDaaS contract includes out-of-office hours support, something that the bank didn’t have before.
 Additional benefits for the bank include:

 - Access to security experts with extensive authentication and Curity Identity Server experience